miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

-I’m going to start off with a story that takes place at the *exposition universelle*, or "world's fair", in Paris in 1900.
+I’m going to start off with a story that takes place at the *exposition universelle* or "world's fair" in Paris in 1900.
 This gathering was meant to celebrate Europe’s achievements of the nineteenth century and to spur their advancement into the twentieth century.
 In the year 1900, European colonization of the globe was reaching a zenith.
-The “scramble for Africa” among European powers was in full swing.
+The scramble for Africa among European powers was in full swing.
 A large part of the mission of fairs like the exposition universelle was to celebrate the material gains made possible by colonization and to gain popular favor for its continuation.

 *****